PhilosophyFind a programme

 The Department of Philosophy is one of the best in the UK.
-With a reputation for high-quality research in all aspects of the subject, we are particularly well known for our strength in logic and the philosophy of science and mathematics, and have expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.
+With a reputation for high-quality research across the subject, we are particularly well known for our strength in logic and the philosophy of science and mathematics, as well as expertise in applied ethics, formal epistemology, phenomenology and the philosophy of medicine.

 We have an active postgraduate community and internationally renowned staff who set the agenda and break new ground in their respective fields.
-Teaching is informed by the latest research and we are proud of the contributions made by our postgraduates to the department's vibrant research culture.
-We have an exciting seminar/colloquium and conference programme, including regular seminars in philosophy and history of science, medicine, mathematics and logic, as well as weekly departmental seminars with visiting speakers, and joint sessions run with the departments of Physics, Mathematics, English, History, Medicine, and Psychology.
-We also host the Centre for Science and Philosophy which promotes the interpretation of science through collaboration with other disciplines.
-In the recent national evaluation of research in higher education institutions (REF2014), 100% of the department's research environment was rated internationally excellent (4*) or world-leading (3*).
+Teaching and supervision are informed by the latest research and we are proud of the contributions made by our postgraduates to the department's vibrant research culture.
+We have an exciting seminar/colloquium and conference programme, including regular seminars in philosophy and history of science, medicine, mathematics and logic, as well as weekly departmental seminars with visiting speakers, and joint sessions run with the Departments of Physics, Mathematics, English, History, Medicine, Psychology and Politics.
+We also host the Centre for Science and Philosophy, which promotes the interpretation of science through collaboration with other disciplines.

 Fees quoted are provisional, per annum and subject to annual increase.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The University of Bristol is part of the South, West and Wales Doctoral Training Partnership (SWW DTP), which will be offering studentships for September 2017.
 For information on other funding opportunities, please see the Faculty of Arts funding pages.

 Further information on funding for prospective UK, EU and international postgraduate students.